joolin1/x16-RallySpeedway/README.md

 Just start the emulator and use the following keys: Ctrl - Button A, Alt - Button B, Enter - START, Cursor Keys - UP, DOWN, LEFT, RIGHT.
 Naturally, you can just play in one-player-mode.

 One controller:
-Start the emulator with -joy2 SNES (or "NES", depending on you controller type).
+Start the emulator with -joy2.
 Player 1 will use the keyboard and player 2 the game controller.

 Two controllers:
-Start the emulator with -joy1 SNES/NES -joy2 SNES/NES.
+Start the emulator with -joy1 -joy2

-For example if you have two SNES controllers and want to load and run the game immediately: "x16emu -joy1 SNES -joy2 SNES -prg rallyspeedway.prg -run"
+For example if you have two controllers and want to load and run the game immediately: "x16emu -joy1 -joy2 -prg rallyspeedway.prg -run"

 Controls: